cloudfoundry-attic/lattice-release/docs/troubleshooting.md

 Lattice does not apply any firewall rules between containers.
 Any container can freely communicate with any other container.
 All you need is to identfiy the IP and Port - information available via `ltc status` or the [Receptor API](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/README.md).

+## Can I communicate directly with Lattice cells?

+As of v0.4.1, access to Lattice cells will be restricted to VMs within the Lattice cluster.

 ## How do I do service discovery?

 Outside of the HTTP router, Lattice does not ship with a service discovery solution.
 It is relatively straightforward, however, to build a solution on top of the Receptor API.
 We have plans to explore this space soon after release.